-Associate Professor, Director of Undergraduate Studies
+Associate Professor, Interim Director of Graduate Studies

 416 Bryan Hall

 Office Hours: Wednesdays 2 - 5 PM and by appointment.